chmuhammadasim/Computer-Networking-Project-Packet-Tracer/README.md

 ## Project Overview

-Welcome to the "Computer Networking Project - Packet Tracer" repository!
+Welcome to the "Computer Networking Project" repository!
 This project was developed using Packet Tracer version 8.2.1, showcasing a comprehensive network setup.
 The architecture comprises 8 routers, 8 switches, 6 PCs, and various servers, including DHCP, FTP, TFTP, Email, and SYSLOG.
 The network is secured by a Firewall ASA 5506, managed through a Wireless LAN Controller, and features a printer, tunnel connections, and VTP connections.

 ## Key Components